TasStef/tht-2025/Readme.md

+# Instructions to Run the Code:
+Run `npm install` to install the required dependencies.

+Run `npm start` to execute the code.

+### Note
+Adjust the `token` value within [`configurations.json`](src/configurations/configurations.json) if you wish to run with a different token or if the demo one has been rotated.

+# Testing:
+Run `npm test` to execute unit tests.

+Run `npm run test:coverage` to view code coverage.

 # Instructions
 1. Create an account in [Wise Sandbox](https://sandbox.transferwise.tech).
 2. [IMP] Click on "Skip onboarding" when asked.
 If asked for OTP it is always "111111".
 You may use dummy details to create the account.